abishekatp/quantum_computing_notes/2024/100_SS_Classical_Information.md

 Here $ NOT|0\rangle $ is a matrix multiplication.
 The NOT operation is applied on a column vector for state 0 of a binary system.

-### How can we compute a matrix M that is equivalent of applying a function f(a particular operation)?
+### How could we construct a matrix M that is equivalent of applying a function f(or equaivalently particular particular operation)?

 We have already seen that matrices in the matrix operation represent some mathematical function applied on a classical state.
 How can we find this matrix when we know the kind of function we want to apply. $ |f(a)\rangle$ is a function applied to some vector $a$, where the fucntion is $f:\Sigma \rightarrow \Sigma$.
 This means both input and output of the function is bounded by the classical state set $\Sigma$